 Your iguana will also require humidity of at least 70%.
 This can be produced from a humidifier in the enclosure.
 They also need a wood substrate to hold moisture for humidity and keep their environment as natural as possible.

-They should always have a shallow bowl of the freshwater present.
+They should always have a shallow bowl of fresh water present.

 What Should I Feed My Pet Iguana?

 Iguanas’ diets can be complicated and require a balanced mix to meet their appropriate guaranteed analysis.
 Fresh food is essential in keeping them healthy.
 It is important to avoid feeding them animal protein as it can cause detrimental kidney failure in your iguana and is not an important component in their diet.